 There are a number of examples of central banks using forward guidance on monetary policy.
-A few central banks-New Zealand, Norway, and Sweden-provide explicit forward guidance in the form of policy rate projections.
-Other central banks providing guidance have limited themselves to short statements indicating the direction and time frame of future policy actions, rather than full descriptions of an intended policy path.
+A few central banks-those in New Zealand, Norway, and Sweden-provide explicit forward guidance in the form of policy rate projections.
+Other central banks providing guidance have limited themselves to short statements indicating the direction and time frame of future policy actions, rather than full descriptions of an intended policy path (Rudebusch and Williams 2008 provide a discussion).
 The Federal Reserve's public use of phrases such as "considerable period," "measured pace," and "extended period" falls into this category.
 The Bank of Canada and the Bank of Japan have also used forward guidance regarding the timing of and conditions for rate increases.

 Let me conclude my discussion of forward guidance by summarizing the evidence of its effectiveness.
-Several studies have examined the effects of central bank communication more generally.
+Several studies have examined the effects of central bank communication more generally (see Gurkaynak et al. 2005, Kohn and Sack 2004, and Bernanke et al. 2004).
 They found that the Federal Reserve's policy statements have significant effects on financial market expectations of future policy actions and on Treasury yields.
 Only a few studies have looked at the effectiveness of forward guidance policies at the zero lower bound.
 One example was the Bank of Canada's April 2009 statement that it expected to hold the policy rate constant until the second quarter of 2010, which had an immediate effect on financial market expectations regarding short-term interest rates.
 The conditionality of the guidance worked as well.
-When the Canadian economy appeared to be recovering from the recession more quickly
+When the Canadian economy appeared to be recovering from the recession more quickly than anticipated, market participants began to expect interest rates to rise ahead of the previously announced date (see Chehal and Trehan 2009).